PAVANKUMARMANIPATI/Food_calorie_app/README.md

 * **Django** provides the MVC framework, ORM, and routing for building a robust calorie tracking system.
 * Designed for **easy deployment** on Render and smooth local development.

----

-If you want, I can also create a **short README.md version** of this for your GitHub repo so it looks professional.